WHAT TO EXPECT

 I'll send through an invoice after the session, which will need to be paid in full before the photos are released.

-When I've finished editing your images (around 2 weeks) I'll send you a link to your gallery.
+When I've finished editing your images (around 2 - 3 weeks) I'll send you a link to your online gallery via email.
 If you have a package with a limited amount of images, you will be prompted to choose your favourites.
 I'll then release your chosen images to you for download and share.
-If you have the unlimited package, you will receive a link to the full gallery of edited images.
+If you have the unlimited package, you will receive a link to the full gallery of edited images for you to download.

 You can then print your images with your chosen lab.
 You can also order high quality prints, and fine art products directly through your gallery.